Brandon Isaac

-Brandon Isaac (born December 11, 1984) is the defensive backs coach for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He is a former professional football linebacker.
-He has been a member of the Spokane Shock, Manchester Wolves, Milwaukee Iron, Calgary Stampeders, Hamilton Tiger-Cats, Saskatchewan Roughriders, and Toronto Argonauts.
+Brandon Isaac (born December 11, 1984) is an American professional football coach and former linebacker.
+He is currently the defensive backs coach for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He was a member of the Spokane Shock, Manchester Wolves, Milwaukee Iron, Calgary Stampeders, Hamilton Tiger-Cats, Saskatchewan Roughriders, and Toronto Argonauts.
 He is a Grey Cup champion, having won with the Argonauts in 2012.

-College football
+College career

 Isaac played college football for the South Carolina Gamecocks.
 In his two-year tenure with the Gamecocks, Isaac recorded 55 tackles, one interception, and eight pass breakups.

-Professional football
+Professional career

 Isaac was a member of the 100th Grey Cup winning Toronto Argonauts.